Kitwe: Population

 According to the Kitwe City Council, Kitwe accounted for 24% of the population on the Copperbelt province as of 2019.
-The United Nations World Population Prospects estimated that the current metro area population of Kitwe in 2021 stood at 710,000 while the Zambia Statistics Agency had showed a much higher figure of 738,320 as of 2019.
+The United Nations World Population Prospects estimated that the current metro area population of Kitwe in 2021 stood at 710,000 while the Zambia Statistics Agency had shown a higher figure of 738,320 as of 2019.
 The city hosts well over one quarter of the population of the Copperbelt province.

 Religion

-The majority of the population of Kitwe, about 98.5%, are Christians but there are some groups such as Muslims and Hindus.
+The majority of the population of Kitwe, about 98.5%, are Christians but there are some minority groups such as Muslims and Hindus.
 There are also some Sikhs, Jains and Jews.

-Nationality

-Kitwe is known for having the most Europeans of any city in Zambia.
-About 2% of Kitwe are Europeans, 1% are Asians, half percent are Arabs and 1.5% Africans (excluding Zambians.)
-When the mining actitivities started in the Copperbelt province, Luapula province, Northern province, Eastern province and Western province provided a lot of labour to the mining industry due to the fact that the indigenous Lambas were not interested in the underground work.
-Others came even from outside the country such as Tanzanians and Malawians joined the rest in providing labour to the industry.

-Today Kitwe town has all the tribes of Zambia and non-Zambians, living and working in the Lambaland.
-According to the Kitwe City Council, Kitwe accounts for 24% of the population on the Copperbelt province as of 2019.